I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 He went undercover in the poverty-stricken East End of London to expose the sordid trade that supplied teenage virgins for the entertainment of wealthy men.

 He drew his title from an Ancient Athenian legend.
 After a disastrous military adventure, Athens was required to send a tribute to the victor, Crete.
-Every nine years the tribute was paid in the form 14 virgins, seven female and seven male.
+Every nine years the tribute was paid in the form of 14 virgins, seven female and seven male.
 They were selected at random by lot.
 On arrival in Crete, the children were thrown into the Labyrinth to be devoured by the Minotaur monster or permanently enslaved by it.

 In the opening article in the series on July 6, Stead wrote “This very night in London, and every night, year in and year out, not seven maidens only, but many times seven, selected almost as much by chance as those who in the Athenian market-place drew lots as to which should be flung into the Cretan labyrinth, will be offered up as the Maiden Tribute of Modern Babylon.”